pansap99/gitGuide/README.md

 git checkout -b <branch-name>
 ```

-## What happend when you switch branch when you have unstaged changes?
+## What happened when you switch branch when you have unstaged changes?

 Suppose you modify a file and forget to add/commit it.
 Then try to switch to another branch.
-For this case git will tell you:
+In this case git will tell you:

 <p align="center"> <img title="a title" alt="Alt text" width=400 src="images/git_switch_error.png"> </p>

-It basically tell us that if we switch to another branch these changes will be lost cause we din't commit them.
+It basically tell us that if we switch to another branch these changes will be lost cause we didn't commit them.
 We can add/commit them or we can **"stash"** them.
-We will talk about stashing in a later chapter.
+We will talk about stashing in a later section.

-## What happens when we switch branch when we have untracked files? (new files that git dont track)
+## What happens when we switch branch when we have untracked files? (new files that git doesn't track)

 This could be a problem because if we have an untracked file and we change branches this file will follow us to the current branch and will follow us in every branch.
-Thus, its a good practise to add/commit these new files.
+Thus, its a good practice to add/commit these new files.
 If there are no conflicts git will not tell you that there is a problem.
-However, if you made changes to a file that exists in both branches git will complain about conflitcts.
+However, if you made changes to a file that exists in both branches git will complain about conflicts.
 We will talk about conflicts when we explore branch merging.

 ## Delete branch

 ```
 git branch -d <branch-name>
 ```
-To delete a bracnh it must not be the currently active branch.
-This command will "try" to delete the requested branch but you might stamp on a case where is says it cannot delete the brach beacuse its not **"fully merged"**.
+To delete a branch it must not be the currently active branch.
+This command will "try" to delete the requested branch but you might stamp on a case where is says it can not delete the branch because its not **"fully merged"**.
 We will get to merging soon, but for now if you are sure you want to delete the branch you can force it with:
 ```
 git branch -D <branch-name>
 ```